siddarthkoiry31/keylogger-/README.md

-# keylogger-
+# Project Name: Keylogger

-Keyloggers are programs that capture your key strokes.
-They can be used to keep logs of everything you press on the keyboard but on the flip side it can be used for malicious purposes as well.
+## Project Description

-The keylogger that I've made is a basic keylogger.
-It captures your keystrokes and saves them in a file "keylogger.txt".
+The project involves the development of a basic keylogger, a type of software that captures keystrokes.
+The keylogger records all the keys pressed on the keyboard and saves this data into a file named "keylogger.txt".

-It then sends the contents of the file(i.e. the keystrokes) to your email id.
+The program is designed to automatically send the contents of this file, which includes the recorded keystrokes, to a specified email address.
+This feature can be potentially expanded in the future to allow the keylogger to send the keystrokes at regular intervals.

-With some extra lines of code, it can also send the keystrokes at regular intervals.
-But that is a project for another time.
+## Applications

-I have not made it executable so one has to explicitely call it.
+While this keylogger can be used for legitimate purposes such as keeping logs of keyboard activity, it's important to note that it can also be misused for malicious purposes.
+Therefore, it's crucial to use such software responsibly and ethically.

-SYNTAX : python keylogger.py
+## Future Scope

-You will need pynput .
+The project could be extended to include a feature that sends updates at regular intervals, providing real-time monitoring of keystrokes.
+However, this enhancement is planned for a future iteration of the project.